The past year had a massive curveball thrown at us in the form of a pandemic. The world cooped up indoors, and quarantine became the new normal.

 Go through their blog topics and try to find out the kind of topics that you haven’t covered yet.
 While doing that, it’s easy to fall into the trap of plagiarizing or copying their content, so don’t end up doing that as it’s a big NO.

 Make sure that you just get some blog ideas from there and not their actual content.
-Tech blogging is all about originality, and if your content is not original, it’s not really going to do great by you.
+Tech blogging is all about originality, and if your content is not original, it’s not really going to do great for you.